gleam-lang/website/language-server.md

 }
 ```

-If your cursor is within list argument then the code action will be suggested,
+If your cursor is within the list argument then the code action will be
-and if run the code will be updated to this:
+suggested, and if run the code will be updated to this:

 ```gleam
 import gleam/list